Eustachian Tube Dilation (Eustachian Tube Balloon Dilation)

 - unsteadiness or dizziness

-Long term ETD can lead to more severe damage to the middle ear or hearing loss that may require surgery.
+Long term eustachian tube dysfunction can lead to more severe damage to the middle ear or hearing loss that may require surgery.

 The lining of the ET is lined with the same lining found in the nose; therefore, whenever your nose swells (allergies, sinus, cold, etc.), the ET can swell which may lead to ETD.

-Traditionally ETD is treated with nasal sprays, antibiotics (if infected), decongestants, and possibly a pressure equalization tube.
+ETD is treated with nasal sprays, antibiotics (if infected), decongestants, and possibly pressure equalization.
 There is now a new technique that treats the ET directly called Eustachian Tube Dilation or Eustachian Tube Balloon Dilation.
-Dr. Pasha is already a highly recognized pioneer using balloon technology in the sinuses.
-He has published several leading journal articles, lectured across the country, and performed the first in-office balloon sinuplasty in Houston.
+Dr. Pasha is already a recognized pioneer using balloon technology in the sinuses.
+He has published several leading journals, lectured across the country, and performed the first in-office balloon sinuplasty in Houston.
 Dr. Pasha now uses similar technology to treat eustachian tube dysfunction in his Houston clinic.

 This may be done in the operating room or in the office (not currently FDA approved for local anesthesia).